rpgreview/papersandpaychecks/cow-orkers.md

 Keep The Borderlands by Michael Cole
+Palaces of the Silver Princess by Michael Cole
+Fantasy Papers & Paychecks by Lev Lafayette
 The Cheerleader Profession by Fred
 Snail mail magic communications by Fred
 The Door-to-Door Wandering Monster by Fred
 So You Want it Darker? by Lev Lafayette and Jay Patterson Charles The Tall, Daniel Callahan
+Crime and Punishment by Lev Lafayette

 ## Keep The Borderlands